Skip to main content

 5. Enter a name for the model, then click Save.

-View Current and Predicted Commitments and Spend
+View Current and Future Spend and Coverage

 The table at the top contains a projected growth rate for the next 12 months based on the last 6 months of spend.
 A visualization above the table provides a view of covered/uncovered spend for each month.